polonskiy/crowdr/README.md

 # curl -s https://raw.githubusercontent.com/polonskiy/crowdr/master/completion > /etc/bash_completion.d/crowdr
 ```

+Yes, that's all.
+No need for additional libraries or execution environments.

 # Quick-start guide

+Crowdr can be used both with the newest features of docker 1.9 (like [named values](https://docs.docker.com/engine/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume) and [user-defined networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/#user-defined-networks)) as with the older version of docker.

+### Docker 1.9 example

 The following example runs simple but complete [Wordpress](https://wordpress.org/) installation on Docker which contains:
 - user defined network `example01` used by all containers,
-- Docker container for Wordpress MySQL database `example01-wordpress-db`,
+- container for Wordpress MySQL database `example01-wordpress-db`,
-- Docker named volume `example01-wordpress-db` for Wordpress database data,
+- named volume `example01-wordpress-db` for Wordpress database data,
-- Docker container for Apache server which runs Wordpress web application `example01-wordpress-web`,
+- container for Apache server which runs Wordpress web application `example01-wordpress-web`,
-- Docker named volume `example01-wordpress-web` for Wordpress html data.
+- named volume `example01-wordpress-web` for Wordpress html data.

-It uses only official docker containers, so it can be used easily and without fear to play with crowdr.
+It uses only official docker containers, so it can be used easily to play with crowdr.

 1. Create empty directory and cd into it.

-2. Create crowdr.cfg.sh file (crowdr configuration file) with following content.
+2. Create `crowdr.cfg.sh` file (crowdr configuration file) with following content.

   ```sh
   #!/bin/bash